CherrioPlatform/FutureHackaton/README.md

 git checkout https://github.com/CherrioPlatform/FutureHackaton.git
 ```
 - Move all data to path, where you want to be located.
 - Update config file (application/config/database.php) with connections string and authentication data from your database server.
-If used on same machine, you can use localhost.
+If used on same machine, you can use `localhost`.
 - Update Twitter and Facebook authorization tokens (application/config/constants.php):
 ```bash
 TWITTER_CONSUMER_KEY